The CGS system of units converter is a handy tool that you can use to find relations between SI units and the most popular CGS units.

-- the metric system of units – also known as MKS system (meter-kilogram-second) or the International System of Units (SI),
+- Metric system of units – also known as MKS system (meter-kilogram-second) or the International System of Units (SI);

-- the imperial system of units (e.g. foot and pound),
+- Imperial system of units (e.g. foot and pound); and

 In the following text, you will find the definitions and conversion factors of CGS units in mechanics and electromagnetism.
 We have also prepared the table with commonly used physical constants in CGS units compared to SI units.

 In mechanics, the definitions of the CGS system and of the MKS system are very similar because they differ only in the scale of two base units.
 The MKS units use meters , kilograms and seconds , and the CGS units use centimeters , grams and seconds .

 In the table below, we have listed some CGS units with special names and their conversion factors to the MKS units.